 • Who determines how to spend the money after it is given?

 All the issues come back to one question:

 Who is in control of our money?

 Let’s look at each of the four problems separately.

 All of us believe in giving, but we do not all share the same beliefs about how much is appropriate for us to give.
 Even our churches do not all agree on what the Bible says we should do.
 So, why should we as a band try to dictate doctrine for our band members?
 In every area, our Christian walk is based on starting where we are right now and moving forward to become more like Jesus each day.
-So, wouldn’t it be better for each of us to give according to what we feel is right in our own hearts and then encourage each other to stretch and grow in our giving as we grow in our faith walk?
+Wouldn’t it be better for each of us to give according to what we feel is right in our own hearts and then encourage each other to stretch and grow in our giving as we grow in our faith walk?
 Some of us give 25%, some 10%, some only 5%.
 Still others do not give a percentage but do give a set amount from each paycheck.
 Some of us give only when we can, after the bills are paid.
-Many of us do not give money because we cannot afford it but we give what we can by going out of our way to help and encourage other people.
+Many of us do not give money because we can’t afford it but we give what we can by going out of our way to help and encourage other people.
 The important thing is that we are giving and then that we are growing toward being more Christ-like in our giving.

 When the band as a whole decides that it is mandatory for all members to tithe to the band we are taking a first step in attempting to control the lives and faith walk of our brothers in ministry.
 This is never a good idea.
 Control over each of our lives belongs to our Lord as led by His Holy Spirit.
 When the band starts mandating doctrine it will not take long until someone is offended and soon after the band will probably be looking for a new band member.
-So, the best option for bands to handle giving from band members is to make a way for the band members who want to donate to do so, without expecting, requiring, or pressuring gifts from any one.
+So, the best option for bands to handle giving from band members is to make a way for the band members who want to donate to do so, without expecting, requiring, or pressuring gifts from anyone.
 We simply need to encourage each other to grow in every area of our faith walk, including giving.